tpook92/MoBPS/README.md

 ### Version 1.6.14 (08.01.21)

+Fixed issue when reading vcf-files in creating.diploid()

+map parameter in creating.diploid() is now using same column ordering as map files in PedMap-format

+### Version 1.6.14 (08.01.21)

 New miraculix (0.9.25) version that fixes issue when saving/reloading the population-list

 Added demiraculix/miraculix function to remove/add bit-wise genotype coding in the population-list